wingr/docker-template/README.md

     * `$ script/app-env python some_other_module.py --infile "myfile.txt"` (to run a different Python module)
     * `$ script/app-env python` (to get into the Python shell within the container)

-* There is an issue with passing multiple word command line arguments to Docker with this setup even if they are in quotes, just FYI.
+* There is an issue with passing multiple-word command line arguments to Docker with this setup even if they are in quotes, just FYI.